Bill Shipsey: Tapestries

 Since 2012 Shipsey has conceived and commissioned fourteen monumental memorial tapestries.
 They have mainly been funded by artist supporters of Amnesty International including Bono and Edge of U2, Sting, Peter Gabriel, Yoko Ono, Paul Simon and John Legend, and honour, among others, Václav Havel, Seamus Heaney, Nelson Mandela, John Lennon and the people of Colombia and Greece.
 These tapestries are to be found at various airport and museum locations around the world.
 Eleven of the tapestries, the Amnesty-Sís-Pinton Tapestries, were designed by New York-based Czech artist Peter Sís.
 The tapestry for Colombia, "The Musicians", was designed by Fernando Botero.
 The tapestry for Greece, "I love Greece", was designed by Sophia Vari.
-The tapestry for Mexico, "El Holocausto", was created by Manuel Rodríguez Lozano.
-All but one were created by weavers at Ateliers Pinton in Felletin-Aubusson, France.
+The tapestry "El Holocausto", was made after a fresque by Manuel Rodríguez Lozano in Mexico City in 1944.
+El Holocausto has been displayed in Paris at UNESCO HQ in 2020.
+In Seminario 12 in Mexico City.
+In the GPO in Dublin in 2024.
+At the U.N. in Geneva in January 2025 and in Strasbourg at the Council of Europe from November 2026 to January 2026.
+All but one of the tapestries were created by weavers at Ateliers Pinton in Felletin-Aubusson, France.

 Bronze statuary

-Since 2014 Shipsey has commissioned and promoted six bronze busts of Václav Havel, six of Eleanor Roosevelt and two of Chinese dissident and Nobel Peace Prize winner Liu Xiaobo in cities and universities around the world.
+Since 2014 Shipsey has commissioned and promoted six bronze busts of Václav Havel, six of Eleanor Roosevelt, three of Oscar Wilde in 2025, two of Chinese dissident and Nobel Peace Prize winner Liu Xiaobo and one of Chinese human rights defender Cao Shunli this one in partnership with ISHR.
+In January 2026 he commissioned a bust of Samuel Beckett to mark the 120th anniversary of Beckett's birth in April 1906.

-He has also been instrumental in promoting and placing several 'Havel's Place' memorial benches, designed by his late friend Bořek Šípek, in Dublin, Barcelona, Venice, The Hague, Lisbon and Ljubljana, to honour the late Czech President, playwright and dissident Václav Havel.
+He has also been instrumental in promoting and placing several 'Havel's Place' memorial benches, designed by his late friend Bořek Šípek, in parks and public spaces in Dublin, Barcelona, Venice, The Hague, Lisbon and Ljubljana, to honour the late Czech President, playwright and dissident Václav Havel.

 Azulejo murals

-In 2018 he began to work with internationally recognised Azulejo maker Viuva Lamego in Lisbon to produce Azulejo murals, the traditional Portuguese majolica glazed tiles.
+In 2018 he began to work with internationally acclaimed Azulejo maker Viuva Lamego in Sintra, Portugal to produce Azulejo murals, the traditional Portuguese majolica glazed tiles.

-Bill Shipsey and Peter Sis partnered with the City of Lisbon to create a large Azulejo mural to commemorate the 70th Anniversary of the Universal Declaration of Human Rights (UDHR).
+Shipsey and Peter Sis partnered with the City of Lisbon to create a large Azulejo mural to commemorate the 70th Anniversary of the Universal Declaration of Human Rights (UDHR).
 The 15 square meter mural of Sis' drawing "Si morg" was unveiled on 10 December 2018, on Human Rights Day, by Katerina Vaz Pinto, the cultural counsellor of the city de Lisbon.

 In February 2019, Peter Sis was commissioned to design another Azujelo mural to mark the 30th Anniversary of the Velvet Revolution.
-This 70 metre long and 3.6-metre high mural is completed and awaits installation in Prague.
+This 70 metre long and 3.6-metre high mural is completed and awaits installation in Prague in the spring of 2026.

 In 2020, a 10 square meter Ana Juan designed Azulejo mural, entitled "Solidarity", was commissioned by Shipsey for the city of Paris.
 It too has been created and is awaiting installation in Paris.